 I did not go so far, until Weda Bay, quite at random ...
 No need to ride an entire expedition, I just booked to Weda Resort, held by Linda and Rob Sinke, who are also the owners of Divers Lodge that I already knew, in the Lembeh Strait in Sulawesi (see my previous trips to Sulawesi, in 2007 and in 2010).

 I wanted a week of relaxation, far from everything.
 Diving every day on untouched reefs in the middle of an exuberant coral.
 And then I was curious to see what Weda Bay, still little known and little dive, was like, several divers-travelers had told me the greatest good.

-Verdict: superb!
-I came back delighted.
+Verdict: Superb!
+I came back enchanted.

 Under the sea of Weda